ncalteen/actions-docker-training/Exercises/06-Create-Dependent-Job.md

    In the pull request, you will see the _Dependent Jobs_ workflow running and the results when it completes.
 You can review the logs of the run and the steps it took by selecting **Details** next to the action.
-You can experiment with this action by making additional updates to the code and committing it.
+You will see that, unlike other workflows you created, the jobs do not run at the same time.
+   Instead, the `build` job only starts once `setup` completes, and the `test` job only starts once `build` completes.